-The other most common mistake is to use interrogative pronouns (who, what, which) and demonstrative pronouns (this, that, it) without making it clear which noun they are standing in for, or, in some cases, without referring to a noun at all.
+A common mistake is to use interrogative pronouns (who, what, which) and demonstrative pronouns (this, that, it) without making it clear which noun they are standing in for, or, in some cases, without referring to a noun at all.
 The following sentences, for example, are confusing:

-- The difference principle therefore is only used for the assessment of economic and social institutions and not just its allocation.
-The allocation of what?
-Of the difference principle?
-Of economic and social institutions? - Of which, in regard to opinion, if there were differences in, or displays of criticism for an individual, or group's unharmful conduct this was not sufficient to order ceasing or punishment of that.
+- Of which, in regard to opinion, if there were differences in, or displays of criticism for an individual, or group's unharmful conduct this was not sufficient to order ceasing or punishment of that.
 Of which what?
-Order ceasing or punishment of what?

-• The growth of urbanisation and industrialisation provided new problems in crime and development issues, which current government systems were ill-equipped to deal with, and which were also inefficient and inconsistent in action.
+Order ceasing or punishment of what? - The growth of urbanisation and industrialisation provided new problems in crime and development issues, which current government systems were ill-equipped to deal with, and which were also inefficient and inconsistent in action.
 Was it the current government systems, the new problems in crime or the development issues which were inefficient and inconsistent in action?